Script Example: Body Mass Index

 To demonstrate the use of IF ... conditions, let us modify the script so that it accepts input not only in centimeters and kilograms, but also in feet, inches and pounds.

-In this example we take advantage of the fact that heigth measurement numbers in centimeters and feet do not overlap -- if the number is less than 10, it cannot be centimeters and has to be feet.
+In this example we take advantage of the fact that heigth measurement numbers in centimeters and feet do not overlap -- if the number is larger than 10, it has to be centimeters, otherwise it has to be feet.

 PROMPT $height enter height in cm or in ft (without inches):